List of Over 40 Sites and Directories to Submit Your Podcast To

 A huge Spanish-language podcast directory that hosts a lot of English content, but has a site primarily in Spanish, so it can be a little difficult to navigate.

 Wrapping up the post here is the section for podcast directory failures.
 Each directory on this list (and there are thankfully very few, thus far) is something you should be concerned about for some reason or another.
-If I learn about a podcast directory that steals content or otherwise is shady for creators, I’ll put it here.
-Additionally, this is where podcast directories go if they fold or are no longer available.
+If I learn about a podcast directory that steals content, is unreliable and unresponsive, or is otherwise is shady for creators, I'll put it here.
+Additionally, this is where podcast directories go if they disappear or their website was shut down unexpectedly:

 - iPodder – So far, the only entry on this list.
 This seems to be a legitimate directory, but currently their website simply no longer exists.
 If they come back, I'll move their entry up above; until then, here it sits.